jschuel/migKeyPoint/README.md

    conda activate test
    ```

-4. This environment contains all packages except `PyTorch` and `Ultralyics`.
+4. This environment contains all packages you need except `PyTorch` and `Ultralyics`.
 Follow the instructions [here](https://pytorch.org/) to install pytorch (if you have an Nvidia graphics card on your system you can install one of the CUDA builds for GPU capabilities, otherwise click "CPU" as the Compute platform).
 Install ultralytics with `pip install ultralytics`
 5. Download the zip file [here](https://drive.google.com/file/d/1khof-pr0RCnWILtT5D3njaNrtxZDrW-q/view?usp=sharing).
 This file contains all of the data you will need to run the tutorials. **Important: Do not unzip the file!
 I have an unzip script that will take care of moving the files properly**.
 6. Move `zipped_files.zip` that you just downloaded to the `migKeyPoint/` directory you cloned.
 If you aren't familiar with using the command line, on a UNIX-based terminal (i.e. a Mac or linux machine) you can type